 However, just because your teen can handle all of these things doesn’t mean they should have to just yet.
 You are their provider, their voice of reason and their home.
 Relish in that, and don’t overload their plate.

 Be as consistent as possible with their discipline and the rules you enforce.
-Consistency will help them know what to expect and will also earn you respect.
+They will know what they can anticipate from you if you are consistent and self-disciplined, and they will respect you for it.
 Your teen should clearly understand what is accepted and what will result in consequences.
 Set a good example for them by setting your own goals and boundaries for your life.
-They aren’t adults yet and they are still watching you.
+They aren’t adults yet, and they are still watching you.

 They Need Healthy Boundaries